 Your toothbrush head is supposed to be clearing bacteria out of your mouth.
 So that's a pretty dirty job.
 You don't want it to go to the other side and start actually introducing new bacteria into your mouth.
 And hey, that's not so hard to accomplish in a bathroom.
 They're often damp, warm rooms without fantastic ventilation — perfect for bacteria growth.
 Plus, toothbrushes are damp — another tally in the "could be gross" column.
 Not to mention: toilets are flushing nearby.

-You can avoid glancing down at your toothbrush and suddenly realising that it's grimy, ineffective and potentially gum-damaging by making changing it out automatic.
+You can avoid glancing down at your toothbrush and suddenly realizing that it's grimy, ineffective, and potentially gum-damaging by making changing it out automatic.
 When it's routine to change it, you can rid your brain of the burden of having to remember it.
 Before you know it, it will fall into a manageable process, making it easy to keep up with.
 Whew!
-Maybe we're going to make it after all.
+We're going to make it after all!